 For this analysis, the hourly rate of pay was calculated as usual weekly earnings divided by usual weekly hours worked.
 To earn less than the Federal or most state minimum wages, this set of workers must work many hours per week.
-For example, a worker paid \$684 per week must work 94.3 hours per week to earn less than the Federal minimum wage of \$7.25 per hour (\$684 ÷ \$7.25 = 94.3).
-The applicable minimum wage is the higher of the Federal minimum wage and the state minimum wage as of January 1, 2023.
+For example, a worker paid \$684 per week must work 94.3 hours per week to earn less than the Federal minimum wage of \$7.25 per hour (\$684 ÷

+\$7.25 = 94.3).366 The applicable minimum wage is the higher of the Federal minimum wage and the state minimum wage as of January 1, 2023.
 Most affected EAP workers already receive at least the minimum wage; only an estimated 0.5 percent (19,900 in total) earn an implicit hourly rate of pay less than the Federal minimum wage.
-The Department estimated transfers due to payment of the minimum wage by calculating the change in earnings if wages rose to the minimum wage for workers who become nonexempt.
-The description of the minimum wage for workers who become nonexempt.
+The Department estimated transfers due to payment of the minimum wage by calculating the change in earnings if wages rose to the minimum wage for workers who become nonexempt.367

 In response to an increase in the regular rate of pay to the minimum wage, employers may reduce the workers' hours.
 In theory, since the quantity of labor hours demanded is inversely related to wages, a higher mandated wage would, all things being equal, result in fewer hours of labor demanded.
-However, the weight of the empirical evidence finds that increases in the minimum wage that are similar in magnitude to what would be caused by this regulatory provision have caused little or no significant job loss.368 Thus, in the case of this regulation, the
+However, the weight of the empirical evidence finds that increases in the minimum wage that are similar in magnitude to what would be caused by this regulatory provision have caused little or no significant job loss.
+Thus, in the case of this regulation, the Department believes that any disemployment effect due to the minimum wage provision will be negligible.
+This is partially due to the small number of workers affected by this provision.